hechuanray/vsts-agent/docs/preview/conditions.md

 #### String
 Single-quoted, e.g. 'this is a string' or ''

-Literal single-quote escaped by two single quotes, e.g. 'hey y''all'
+Literal single-quote escaped by two single quotes, e.g. 'all y''all'

 #### Dictionary (String =\> Any)
 Pre-defined dictionary objects are available depending on the context.